hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tinytroupe/extraction.md

     pytest test_extraction.py
     ```

 Remember to replace the mock functions with actual implementations if you have them and adjust the assertions to match your expected output from the functions.
 The mock functions are a placeholder and *must* be changed to work with your actual implementation.
 Also, add more tests to cover other possible scenarios.
-This revised solution provides a much more robust and effective testing strategy.
+This revised solution provides a much more robust and effective testing Startegy.